-BIO: I am a Lecturer in Sport and Exercise Physiology and employability lead for the school.
-Before arriving in Bangor, I spent 8 years working as a strength & conditioning coach and sport scientist within various performance pathways and professional sports.
-My teaching and research reflects this interest in applied sport science and physical preparation of athletes.
-I have ongoing research in sport injury, athlete monitoring and assessment and long-term athlete development.
+Julian is a Lecturer in Sport and Exercise Physiology in the School of Psychology and Sport Science and before arriving in Bangor, spent 8 years working as a physiologist and sport scientist within various performance pathways and professional sports.
+Julian's teaching and research reflects this interest in applied sport science and he has ongoing research in sport injury epidemiology, long-term athlete development and athlete monitoring and assessment.

 Julian's primary research focus is within sport medicine, and more specifically sport injury epidemiology, particularly the prevention of sport injury in different populations.